 ASSET AND LIABILITY MANAGEMENT.
 Asset and liability management is principally about controlling interest rate risk, defined as the sensitivity of a bank's earnings and net asset value to changes in interest rates.
 The Board of Directors has adopted a policy to maintain the net portfolio value within self-imposed parameters over a range of possible interest rate environments.
-Management tracks the success of this policy by using analysis reports available from the Office of Thrift Supervision (OTS), based on data supplied by the Bank on a regular quarterly basis to the OTS.
+Prior to June 30, 1999, management tracked the success of this policy by using analysis reports available from the (OTS), based on data supplied by the Bank on a regular quarterly basis to the OTS.
 The reports from the OTS have provided results that were within the Bank's self-imposed parameters.
+Going forward as a commercial bank, management has acquired software to measure compliance to Bank policy and uses it as a tool in making decisions that affect interest rate risk.

-In addition the OTS reports provide peer group comparisons that indicate that most of the institutions in the thrift industry accept a higher level of interest rate risk than Mountain West Bank.
+In addition, prior to June 30, 1999, the Bank used OTS reports to provide peer group comparisons that indicate that most of the institutions in the thrift industry accept a higher level of interest rate risk than Mountain West Bank.
 For example, the Bank's Rate Sensitivity Measure of 116 basis points at March 31, 1999, was up from 50 basis points at March 31, 1998, but approximately 55% of the industry had a higher measure.
 The Rate Sensitivity Measure is defined as the decline (in basis points) in the Net Portfolio Value Capital ratio caused by a 200 basis point increase in rates.
+Going forward, the Bank expects to use the FDIC call reports to provide peer group comparisons